e-freak/ngSharepoint/README.md

 ```
 bower install ngSharepoint
 ```
-or download it directly from the Repo.
+or download it directly from [here](https://github.com/maxjoehnk/ngSharepoint/tree/master/dist).

 ##Usage
 First you'll need to add ngSharepoint as a dependency in your Angular Module Definition